Learning real-time one-counter automata using polynomially many queries

-In this section, we give an $L^*$-like algorithm for active learning of deterministic real-time one-counter automata (\droca) using polynomially many queries with the help of a SAT solver.
+In this section, we give an $\Lstar$-like algorithm for active learning of "\drocas" using polynomially many queries with the help of a SAT solver.
 In this framework, we have a $learner$ and a $teacher$.
-The learner aims to construct a \droca that recognises the same language as the teachers \droca (call it $\Autom$).
-The teacher can answer the following three types of queries by the learner. \begin{itemize} \item \emph{membership queries} \textsf{MQ}$_\Autom$: the learner provides a word $w\in\Sigma^*$.
-The teacher returns $1$ if $w\in\Lang(\Autom)$, and $0$ if $w\not\in\Lang(\Autom)$. \item \emph{counter-value queries} \textsf{CV}$_\Autom$: the learner asks the counter-value reached on reading a word $w$ in $\Autom$.
-The teacher returns the corresponding counter-value. i.e., $\ce_{\Autom}(w)$. \item \emph{minimal synchronous-equivalence queries} \textsf{SEQ}$_\Autom$: the learner asks whether a \droca $\Cutom$ is equivalent to $\Autom$.
-The teacher returns \emph{yes} if $\Cutom$ and $\Autom$ are counter-synchronous and equivalent.
-Otherwise, the teacher provides a minimal counter-example {$z \in \Sigma^*$} such that ${\Cutom}(z) \neq \Autom(z)$ or $\ce_{\Autom}(z) \neq \ce_{\Cutom}(z)$. \end{itemize}
+The learner aims to construct a "\droca" that recognises the same language as the teacher's "\droca" (call it $\Autom$).
+The teacher answers the following types of queries by the learner. \begin{itemize} \item \emph{""membership queries""} \textsf{"MQ"}$_\Autom$: the learner provides a word $w\in\Sigma^*$.
+The teacher returns $1$ if $w\in"\Lang"(\Autom)$, and $0$ if $w\not\in"\Lang"(\Autom)$. \item \emph{""counter value queries""} \textsf{"CV"}$_\Autom$: the learner asks the counter value reached on reading word $w$.
+The teacher returns the counter value. i.e., $\ce_{\Autom}(w)$. \item \emph{""minimal synchronous-equivalence queries""} \textsf{"MSQ"}$_\Autom$: the learner asks whether a "\droca" $\Cutom$ is "equivalent" {and "counter-synchronous"} to $\Autom$.
+The teacher returns \emph{yes} if $\Cutom$ and $\Autom$ are "counter-synchronous" and "equivalent".
+Otherwise, the teacher provides a minimal counter-example {$z \in \Sigma^*$} such that $"\Cutom(z)" \neq "\Autom(z)"$ or $\ce_{\Autom}(z) \neq \ce_{\Cutom}(z)$. \end{itemize}